DB-Doo/coding-test/README.md

 High Score Leaderboard: Users can view and save their high scores, competing for top spots on the leaderboard.

 Responsive Design: The application is designed to be user-friendly and is accessible on various devices and screen sizes.

+## contributions

+Much of this was built over Christmas break but there were a few things that werent working quite properly.
+I started over basically today and pieced it all together slowly again to help me debug it and submit.
+I also added a few ideas like displaying high score, instant feedback on right/wrong answers, and a working restart button.
+I used a web app called "WebFlow" to help me understand how to write the css styling so the page looked more modern.
+My favorite challenge yet!